-Antalya was founded by the Pergamon King Attalos and it is beleived that the name of the city derives from Attalos.
-Our first visit is Duden Waterfall, located 10 kilometres away from Antalya city center.
+The Pergamon King Attalos founded Antalya, and it is believed that the name of the city derives from Attalos.
+Our first visit is Duden Waterfall, located 10 kilometers away from Antalya city center.
 The fall splits into 2 parts; Upper Duden and Lower Duden.
-The Upper Duden; According to rumour between the years BC 334-333 when Alexander the Great conquered Pamphilya where located between Lycia and Kilikya, he stoped his army by the Duden Waterfall and watered his horses.
+The Upper Duden; According to rumor between the years’ BC 334-333, when Alexander the Great conquered Pamphilya, he stopped his army between Lycia and Kilikya by the Duden Waterfall and watered his horses.
 The waterfall has lots of visitors from all over the world during the hot period of Antalya.
 Duden Waterfall has its own fauna and flora.
-You can feel the breeze and the sound of water among the trees.
-The lower Duden where flows down to Mediterranean Sea from 40 meters cliff.
-Upon the season we are visiting one of them.
+You can feel the breeze and the sound of water among the trees—the lower Duden where flows down to the Mediterranean Sea from 40 meters cliff.
+Upon the season, we are visiting one of them.

-After the Antalya Old City tour, drive back to airport.
-After landing back to Istanbul, transfer back to hotel.
+After the Antalya Old City tour, drive back to the airport.
+After landing back in Istanbul, transfer back to the hotel.

 Istanbul / Hotel or Adress